Is Gluten Always the Culprit? Studies Show That It’s Not

-If you look at a low Fodmap diet, the diet that is usually recommended in IBS, it is not a gluten free diet.
-You may wonder how could gluten be not be the thing when you have heard so much about gluten being the culprit.
+If you look at a low Fodmap diet, the diet that is usually recommended in IBS it is not a gluten free diet.
+You may wonder to yourself, “how is it possible that gluten isn’t the problem?
+I’ve heard so much about it…”

-But let’s look at a recent study that was done on people who had self-selected (as many do) as “gluten-intolerant”.
-They were given three bars to eat for one week each.
+But let’s look at a recent study that was done on people who had self-selected (as many do) as “gluten-intolerant.”
+As a naturopath in Singapore, I often read these studies.
+The test participants were given three bars to eat for one week each.
 One bar had gluten added to it.

 So what happened?
 When people ate the bar with the fructans in it, bloating and gas increased, along with other symptoms – more than double the rate of the gluten-containing bars!!